oar-team/batsim/README.rst

 If you want to use Docker, you can import and run the image using these commands::

-  docker import -m simctn build/debian8_batsim/debian8_batsim.tar.gz
-  # Here you get the image hash
-  docker run -ti <image_hash> bash
+  docker import build/debian8_batsim/debian8_batsim.tar.gz simctn docker run -ti simctn bash

 Now you should be in the container.
 You can run the experiment like this::